 - Transport live fish away from where they were caught.
 All fish must be dead before transporting.

 - Not release fish immediately if you have no plans to keep it, including keeping it for culling purposes, i.e. keeping live fish in a holding device until you catch something more desirable.
 Fish are considered to be in your possession if they are not immediately released into the waters from which they were taken.

 - Use firearms, explosives, poisons, clubs, snagging, or snaring to fish.
 Legal recreational fishing methods in Manitoba include angling, spearfishing, bow fishing, dip netting, seining, and minnow trapping, though each of those methods has its own regulations.

 There are many more rules and regulations in the province, so it’s of vital importance to keep updated with the current fishing laws and regulations.

 Manitoba Fishing License

 In general, everyone who fishes in Manitoba needs a fishing license, regardless of your method of fishing or what you plan to catch.
-You must purchase a new fishing license every year, and they are valid from May 1st of the current year until April 30th of the following year (regardless of when you buy it).
+You must purchase a new fishing license every year, and they are valid from May 1st of the current/previous year until April 30th of the following/current year, regardless of when you buy it (so if you buy a fishing license today, it is only valid until April 30th, 2023.
+You will have to purchase a new fishing license on May 1st in order to keep fishing in 2023).
 There are three ways to obtain a fishing license in Manitoba: